Sunny Talks

 “Welcome to Sunny’s channel.”
 He rolls his eyes like everyone knows already.
 Sunny was always his name, so when people threaten to publish his real name, he has a laugh, thrusting his head back against the wall of his bedroom, which is beside my older sister’s room in their little house in Shrewsbury, though Sunny doesn’t reveal where he dispatches from; he’s learned from millennial elders on the platform at least the basics of safe internet practices.

-Lydia Conklin
+Lydi Conklin

-Lydia Conklin is the Helen Zell Visiting Professor in Fiction at the University of Michigan.
-They’ve received a Stegner Fellowship, a Rona Jaffe Foundation Writer’s Award, three Pushcart Prizes, a Creative Writing Fulbright in Poland, a grant from the Elizabeth George Foundation, a Creative Writing Fellowship from Emory University, work-study and tuition scholarships from Bread Loaf, and fellowships from MacDowell, Yaddo, Hedgebrook, Djerassi, the James Merrill House, and elsewhere.
-Their fiction has appeared in Tin House, American Short FictionThe Southern Review, and The Paris Review.
-They have drawn cartoons for The New Yorker and Narrative Magazine, and graphic fiction for The BelieverLenny LetterPopula Magazine, and the Steppenwolf Theater in Chicago.
-“Sunny Talks” is from their story collection, Rainbow Rainbow, which will be published in May 2022 by Catapult in North America and Scribner in the UK.
+Lydi Conklin has received a Stegner Fellowship, four Pushcart Prizes, a Rona Jaffe Foundation Writer’s Award, a Creative Writing Fulbright in Poland, a grant from the Elizabeth George Foundation, work-study and tuition scholarships from Bread Loaf, and fellowships from MacDowell, Yaddo, Sewanee Writers Conference, Emory University, Hedgebrook, Djerassi, the James Merrill House, Lighthouse Works, and elsewhere.
+Their fiction has appeared in The Paris Review, McSweeney’s, American Short Fiction, and VQR.
+They have drawn cartoons for The New Yorker and Narrative Magazine, and graphic fiction for The Believer, Lenny Letter, and the Steppenwolf Theater in Chicago.
+They’ve served as the Helen Zell Visiting Professor at the University of Michigan and are now an Assistant Professor of Fiction at Vanderbilt University.
+Their story collection, Rainbow Rainbow, was longlisted for the PEN/Robert W. Bingham Award and The Story Prize.
+Their novel, Songs of No Provenance, is forthcoming in 2025 from Catapult in the US and Chatto in the UK.

 Will Allison on “Sunny Talks”

-In Lydia Conklin’s extraordinary new story “Sunny Talks,” the world knows forty-seven-year-old Lillia as a frumpy, asexual, boyish woman, but in truth, Lillia is nonbinary, inhabiting a middle ground between the genders—a secret they’ve been keeping all their life.
+In Lydi Conklin’s extraordinary new story “Sunny Talks,” the world knows forty-seven-year-old Lillia as a frumpy, asexual, boyish woman, but in truth, Lillia is nonbinary, inhabiting a middle ground between the genders—a secret they’ve been keeping all their life.
 The problem is, Lillia doesn’t want it to be a secret, but they’ve never worked up the courage to come out to anyone.

 Enter Sunny, Lillia’s exuberant fifteen-year-old nephew.
 Sunny is also gender non-conforming—a trans boy—and when he invites Lillia to a Philadelphia convention for trans YouTubers, Lillia intends to finally tell him the truth.